mdshohed/PurrfectCare-Pet-Care-Tips-Stories/README.md

 - **State Management**:

-  - Redux Toolkit, RTK Query for efficient API interaction.
+  - React Context API and tanstack/react-query for efficient API interaction.

 - **Styling**:
   - Tailwind CSS and Ant Design for consistent, responsive, and modern design components.